 The church community is meant to encourage and uplift each other.
 We can keep each other accountable.
 It helps us not backslide in sin.
 It is meant to be a safe environment.

 (It isn’t always, but that can be another blog topic for a later time.)

 Since there is a large body of believers scattered throughout the world, we need shepherds to help lead the body.
 One of the main jobs for a pastor is to help and encourage the flock.
 Pastors can answer questions and protect the flock from wolves.

 This is important because it is very common for those who struggle attending church due to bad experiences from a toxic church they left.
-So discussion about God, Jesus, and what it means to have a relationship, may very possibly, be answered from people who also do not attend and therefore have a weaker understanding.
+So the discussion about God, Jesus, and what it means to have a relationship, may very possibly, be answered by people who also do not attend and therefore have a weaker understanding.
 The bond of believers should be strengthened together, not have us pinned against one another.

 *Let it be noted that being a teacher of Christ, of any kind, we are held to a higher standard with God.

 (NIV) James 3:01 “Not many of you should become teachers, my fellow believers, because you know that we who teach will be judged more strictly.”

 Therefore, whatever your calling is, remember to pray for pastors and teachers of Christ.
 We are all accountable.

 Now, this was noted with community, but I want to touch on it a little bit more.
 In the right church, fruit will be shown.
 In the right church, God will speak to His people.
 Differences will occur in the lives around us.
 We will be able to see and hear about those experiences.
 We have access to more than two believers who can pray for us.